RohiMukka/Moview/README.md

 Select the relevant features which will take part in helping the code recommending the movies to the User.

+NOTE: You can open the ipynb file and scroll down to find the code in one block

 ## Contributing
 Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
 Any contributions you make are greatly appreciated.